joonanlab/joonanlab.github.io/_pages/home.md

 ### Joining An Lab
 If you are interested in joining please go to the [join us](recruitment) page.

 ### Funding
-We are grateful for funding from the [National Research Foundation of Korea](http://www.nrf.re.kr/index/) and [Institute for Bio Materials, Korea University](https://koreabiom.korea.ac.kr/).
+We are grateful for funding from the [National Research Foundation of Korea](http://www.nrf.re.kr/index/).